-Listen to the archives of Father Peter Damian with Father Jason Kulczynski on Aim High, on Radio Maria:
+Listen to the archives of Father Peter Damian speaking with Father Jason Kulczynski about the Sacred Scriptures on Aim High, on Radio Maria:

 Listen to the interview on the Extraordinary Jubilee Year of Mercy with Meghan Cokeley, Director of the Office for the New Evangelization for the Archdiocese of Philadelphia, on Aim High on Radio Maria HERE

 Click here to read the Apostolic Exhortation of Pope Francis:

 Sincere thanks to Archbishop Charles Chaput for allowing us to bring the Altar on which Pope Francis offered Mass on the Parkway in Philadelphia in September 2015 to Holy Martyrs Catholic Church in Oreland, Pa.

 Click on the image above for images of moving the Altar to our church.